Close

 About us

-The Trials Network aims to share expertise and experience and strengthen capacity in the design and delivery of randomised controlled trials by LSHTM and its partners.
+The trials network brings together a diverse group of experts including, trial managers, clinical research associates, data managers, epidemiologists, statisticians and practitioners.
+The aim of the network is to share experience to strengthen capacity in the design and delivery of randomised controlled trials run by LSHTM and its partners.

 Donations